25 Superhero Movies That Are Worse Than Batman and Robin

 Superman IV: The Quest For Peace (1987)

 If you thought Batman and Robin was a hard rock bottom for the character, then you should check out Superman IV: The Quest for Peace.
 Not only is this easily one of the worst superhero movies ever made, it’s by far one of the worst main big budget movies ever made.
 Even at the time of it’s release, it’s looks and feels incredibly cheap with obvious green screens, lazy editing, and awful transaction.
 Throw in an absurdly stupid script, laughable dialogue, no logic, sense, or flow to anything happening, and incredibly phoned-in performances and you get the big shitty picture.
-It can be argued that this also can be qualified as a “so bad it’s good” kind of movie but at least B&R had some passion from some of the people involved with it.
+It can be argued that this also can be qualified as a “so bad it’s good” kind of movie but Batman & Robin looks like a passion project from Stanley Kubrick himself in comparison.
 With Quest for Peace, it’s very clear that no one cared about the movie and Christopher Reeve especially was just over with.
-What a crappy end to arguably the best Superman ever!
+What a crappy end to easily the best Superman ever!

 Captain America (1990)